Miickka/portfolio/README.md

 - Master degree in Digital Communication and Data Analysis | Sorbonne Nouvelle Université - Paris III (_2022_)
 - Master degree in Communication | Federal University of Minas Gerais (_2019_)
 - Bachelor degree in Journalism | Federal University of Ouro Preto (_2013_)

-## Work Experience
-**Head of digital communication @ nile (_November 2022 - Present_)**
-- Use SQL expertise to lead data extraction, cleaning, and analysis for assessing post performance on company's LinkedIn and Twitter pages, driving data-driven decision-making.
-- Proactively identify and utilize insights to optimize performance metrics.
-- Transform raw data into actionable insights using statistical techniques.
-Conduct surveys, compile data, and maintain a database of 8,000 contacts for regular newsletter sending.

-**Journalist @ Radio CBN (_August 2018 - July 2020_)**
-- Utilize data cleaning techniques such as filtering, sorting, and merging datasets to write news stories driven by data analysis.
-- Identify trends in large datasets to uncover potential leads and story angles.
-- Gather, analyze, interpret, and visualize data from various sources to generate news articles.
-- Produce in-depth news articles using data analysis and effectively communicate complex data and analysis results to non-technical audiences in a clear and concise manner.

-**Journalist @ Radio BandNews FM (_December 2012 - July 2018_)**
-- Effectively communicate complex data findings to diverse audiences, present insights to editors, and translate technical information for nontechnical audiences. - Strong interpersonal skills to collaborate with data scientists and analysts.
-- Thrive in fast-paced newsroom environments, meeting deadlines and managing multiple tasks with attention to detail for accurate data analysis and reporting